 All the below operations are form a terminal and assume you login to the boards.
 Kill current server:

-'''

-ssh root@bebxxx #password is root

-killall eigerDetectorServer # kill server and stopserver
+ssh root@bebxxx #password is root killall eigerDetectorServer # kill server and stopserver cd executables scp user@pc:/path/eigerDetectorServerNewVersion . chmod 777 eigerDetectorServerNewVersion mv eigerDetectorServerNewVersion eigerDetectorServer sync

-'''

 Copy a new version of the server (if necessary, otherwise skip it):